AntonioMrtz/mongodb-python-dev-path/docs/mongosh/Aggregation.md

 ## $group

 Group documents by a field name.
+It will return one document per unique key.
+The _id field specifies which field we're using to group the data.

 ```ts
 {